Uplause/UpTween/README.md

 * Running tweens outside play mode
 * Using mathematical functions instead of manually drawn curves
 * Setting Rect Transform values.
+* Sequencing tween points - only start and end sets are currently in.

 # License